UCLNatSci/uclnatsci.github.io/routes.md

 <details>
   <summary>Chemistry stream combinations</summary>
   Your content here...

-  > markup like blockquote's should even work on github! more content here...
+  > markup like blockquotes should even work on github!

+  more content here...
 </details>